 German Sights likes smaller towns such as Schmalkalden and Mittenwald even more than Neuschwanstein Castle.
 It loves to cover places where the tourist office hasn't got around to creating an English version of their website.

-It's the hope that makes the site a little bit different from the large travel portals who are chasing the search engine hits for the most popular locations.
+It's hoped that makes the site a little bit different from the large travel portals who are chasing the search engine hits for the most popular locations.

 Sites or accommodation or other businesses are not featured because they have paid for their placement and there is a definite effort to include the rough with the smooth when talking about locations.